theDikshaSaxena/theDikshaSaxena/README.md

 - 📫 How to reach me **diksha.saxena2911@gmail.com**

 - Well my resume provides a history of all the good stuff, like my qualifications, experience, and killer sense of humor.
 Okay, maybe not the last one, but it's worth a shot, right?
-You can find my resume at - <a href="https://github.com/dhvani-k/resume/blob/main/Dhvani_Kothari_Resume.pdf" target="_blank">Resume</a>
+You can find my resume at - <a href="" target="_blank">Resume</a>

 <h3 align="left">Connect with me:</h3>